Createyourfreeacc/Beook2PDF/README.md

 - Only tested for BAK Aviation learning material
 - Uses Puppeteer to convert HTML/CSS to PDF (Bad AI slop solution)

-Quiz is answers and questions are now decrypted but not yet added to the pdf.
+Quiz answers and questions are now decrypted but not yet added to the pdf.

 ## Getting Started